 According to Ken in the spring under much better water flow conditions, the Casselman is stocked by Maryland DNR and has nice trout and even some trophy trout released into the stream.
 It has produced some really large trout under those conditions.
 In March and April it is a VERY active fishery and full of fishers.
 As Ken said, "bring your own rock to fish from" because it is crowded and active in the first days of the season.

 Even though it is located right by a small town I saw much wildlife on the Casselman: A pair of bald Eagles were hunting in the area, deer, and Ospreys also inhabit that part of the river, plus a great blue heron, and a green heron live and fish there as well.

 You may choose to fish the Casselman in the spring, and possibly the second month of the season will be less crowded, but this beautiful stream is well worth exploring for smallies and trout whenever you can fish it.
 Since you will be centrally located, you can schedule trips to any of the many waters within 30 minutes drive time of Grantsville.

 At the time I fished here, my wife and I stayed at the historic and friendly Stonebow Inn.
-Located in Grantsville the Stonebow was 100 feet from the Casselman River, and a short drive from the Savage River, the Upper Potomac, the Youghiogheny River, or the Savage River.
+Located in Grantsville the Stonebow was 100 feet from the Casselman River, and a short drive from the Savage River, the Upper Potomac, and the Youghiogheny River.
 Sadly the Stonebow Inn has closed its doors.
 There are state parks and many activities for everyone in the immediate area.